AssetOrbit

 Myth Buster: Flats and buildings depreciate over time due to aging, impacting long-term returns.

-Ideal Strategy: Sell flats within 5 years to maximize returns.
+Ideal Strategy: Sell flats within five years to maximize returns.

 Reality Check: Investing in gold or silver through ETFs differs significantly from purchasing jewelry.